top of page

 As a member of the International Ombuds Association (IOA), I subscribe to the IOA’s Code of Ethics and Standards of Practice (both available in multiple languages).

-1. Confidentiality – the purpose of the Conference Ombud is to create a safe space for members to share their concerns, examine issues and identify and consider potential options.
+1. Confidentiality – the purpose of the Conference Ombuds is to create a safe space for members to share their concerns, examine issues and identify and consider potential options.
 I’ll hold all communications confidential, which means that I won’t share the name of anyone who speaks with me or share what we discuss in an identifying way unless you give me explicit permission to do so.
 The only exception to this confidentiality is if I feel there is an imminent risk of serious harm in which case I’ll notify an appropriate individual or authority.

-3. Neutrality/Impartiality - the Conference Ombud is an impartial third-party whose role is to offer objective assessments of any concerns raised and provide information about what solutions might be available.
+3. Neutrality/Impartiality - the Conference Ombuds is an impartial third-party whose role is to offer objective assessments of any concerns raised and provide information about what solutions might be available.
 I have no authority to take action or advocate on anyone’s behalf and I can’t compel anyone to respond.

-4. Informality – a Conference Ombud is an informal resource for members and as such I don’t make decisions on behalf of the organization, I cannot override any decisions already made by the organization and I cannot formally advise any individual or group within the organization.
+4. Informality – a Conference Ombuds is an informal resource for members and as such I don’t make decisions on behalf of the organization, I cannot override any decisions already made by the organization and I cannot formally advise any individual or group within the organization.
 I don’t maintain any permanent records of confidential communications and I can’t participate in any formal adjudicative or administrative process regarding concerns brought to my attention.
 My role is to listen and offer perspective and information only.

 bottom of page